 - 1 bag of tea (chamomile is recommended, but any will do)

-Add a drop of essential oil of peppermint to the tea bag you are using.
+Add a drop of peppermint essential oil to the tea bag you are using.
 Brew your tea as usual and stir in 1 tablespoon of honey.
 Voila!

 - 1/2 tsp sea salt

-- 1-2 drops each of sage, geranium and lavender essential oil
+- 1-2 drops each of sage, geranium and lavender essential oils

 - 1 cup of lukewarm water

-In a drinking glass, add 1 to 2 drops each of the above mentioned essential oils before adding half teaspoon of sea salt into it.
-Thereafter, add 1 cup of lukewarm water.
+In a drinking glass, add the above-mentioned essential oils before adding half teaspoon of sea salt into it.
+Add 1 cup of lukewarm water.
 Rinse your mouth with this blend several times in a day, taking care not to ingest the mixture.
-You can expect quick relief with this recipe.

 - 2 drops of lemon juice

 - 1 tbsp of carrier oil (almond or olive)